Undergraduate Program in

 The Asian Studies program encourages students to take advantage of internships with an area focus.
 Information on possible placements can be found on the International Studies Canvas site.
 All internships must be approved the semester before the internship takes place.
 See the Asian Studies program advisor in 211 Bellamy for further information.

 The program in Asian Studies offers honors in the major to encourage talented juniors and seniors to undertake independent and original work as part of the undergraduate experience.
 For requirements and other information, see the “University Honors Office and Honor Societies” chapter of this General Bulletin.

 Majors in Asian Studies may pursue a second major.
 When students pursue a second major, they may count six semester hours of coursework toward both majors.

 Minor in Asian Studies

 Students pursuing a minor in the program must complete eighteen semester hours of Asian studies coursework beyond the liberal studies requirement.
 In this case none of the broader comparative concepts and theories courses will count toward the eighteen semester hour minimum.
 Students may select freely from all area-specific courses.
 Modern language courses numbered above 2999 may count toward the minor.
 Nine of the eighteen semester hours must be numbered above 2999.
 A maximum combined total of six semester hours in internship or directed individual study may apply to the minor.

 Note: Descriptions of specific courses can be found under the individual departments in which they are taught.
 In addition to the courses listed below, special topics courses may be approved by the program director in any particular term.
-These courses appear on the term course lists and are available at the International Studies Organization site as well as the program office in 211 Bellamy.
+These courses appear on the term course lists and are available at the International Studies Canvas site, the advising office in 105 Bellamy, and the program office in 211 Bellamy.